MachineKe/tsr/README.md

 ## Setup Instructions

-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project and the Table Transformer dependency:

 ### 1. Clone the repository